DECLARATION OF PRINCIPLES

 Although our mission is limited to individual intervention and we do not lobby, we support any initiative or organization promoting the abolition of sex trafficking.

 Prostitution is the practice of sex in exchange for money, goods or services, mainly for reasons other than one's own sexual and emotional needs.
 In addition to street prostitution (the most visible form of prostitution), prostitution encompasses several types of sex-related activities: erotic massages, escorting, nude and erotic dancing, pornography, services of erotic phone lines and more recently, cybersex.
 From a clinical point of view, it is an attempt to cope with a deficiency, a tension or an emotional, mental, physical or even spiritual discomfort of an individual.
-The person seeks to calm tensions (internal-external) by becoming dependent on this habit of life that ultimately leads to exploitation; a state of losing one’s autonomy and freedom.
+The person seeks to calm tensions (internal-external) by becoming dependent on this lifestyle that ultimately leads to exploitation; a state of losing one’s autonomy and freedom.
 For example:

 The biopsychosocial conception of the individual adopts a global intervention orientation and is used to promote a modification of the unconscious, conscious or behavioural structure of the participant through a therapeutic process.
-This aim makes it possible to grasp the biological, psychological and social realities of the participant and to modify them according to the satisfaction of her needs and of all that life implies as a whole so that the participant is in harmony with her environment and then with herself.
+This aim makes it possible to grasp the biological, psychological and social realities of the participant and to modify them according to her specific needs and of all that life implies as a whole so that the participant is in harmony with her environment and then with herself.

 Dependence: insofar as the well-being of an individual is the result of an equilibrium-imbalance between one or another of the spheres of life (bio-psycho-social) of an individual, the dependence of drugs and alcohol or of any form of related codependence is thus manifested by the expression of an emotional, mental, physical or spiritual "deficiency", tension or "discomfort" of an individual.